Lodges and Glamping

 The Junior Ranger Program is the go-to program for families to learn more about San Juan Island National Historical Park.
 It’s free and takes about two hours to complete.
 My kids love the patches that the Rangers present them after completing their booklets.

 To earn the San Juan Island National Historical Park Junior Ranger badge, kids need to watch the park video, located in the visitor center at both locations.
-Kids will need to take a hike and complete the same amount of activities in the Junior Ranger booklet as their age.
+Kids will need to take a hike and complete the same number of activities in the Junior Ranger booklet as their age.

 San Juan Island National Historical Park offers a traditional Junior Ranger badge along with an embroidered patch.
 The Historic Preservation Junior Ranger badge and the Underwater Explorer badge can be earned at San Juan Island National Historical Park as well.

-3 Day Itinerary for Olympic National Park
+3-Day Itinerary for Olympic National Park

 Lime Kiln Point State Park